top of page

 KMH Integration Keeps Pittsburgh Steelers Moving Forward

 KMH Integration is working with the Pittsburgh Steelers to deploy a new file-based production workflow and media asset management (MAM) system.
-The MAM roll-out is the latest phase of KMH’s multi-year consulting, design and technology installation partnership with the Steelers’ front office management, IT and engineering teams.
+The MAM roll-out is the latest phase of KMH’s multi-year consulting, design, and technology installation partnership with the Steeler's front office management, IT, and engineering teams.

 The new MAM solution will help the Steelers unify media assets, automate existing and new processes and streamline file transfers between Heinz Field and the UPMC Rooney Sports Complex.
-This “South Side” facility houses the Steelers headquarters, marketing and promotions, front office management and an indoor training center shared by the Steelers and University of Pittsburgh football team.
+This “South Side” facility houses the Steelers headquarters, marketing and promotions, front office management, and an indoor training center shared by the Steelers and the University of Pittsburgh football team.

 File-based and Future-proofed